Clicky

 The waters got murkier when Google acquired the rights to digitize the holdings of several major libraries, including many out-of-print books.
 Now it was the libraries giving Google permission to scan these books but the libraries don't own the copyrights, just physical copies.
 Some are out of copyright but others arent.
 It may well require the tracking down heirs and long-defunct publishers in order to acquire permission to scan.
 Google argues that it is for the greater societal good that these books be made available to the world via their vast, well, vastness.

 Sidetrack!
 Hoping to successfully up grade the appearance with my own page.
-Thinking about the sharp design at http://sursealpackaging.com?
-Sincerely an impressive Canadian janitorial supply service when desired in the Manitoba location.
+Thinking about the sharp design at https://wwfcdronezone.ca/?
+Sincerely an incredible drone flight school in Toronto that cares when desired in the Ontario location.
 Value an opinion.
 Appreciate it!

 So you can see the sticky questions that have popped up.
 Certain entities, including the Authors Guild, took Google to task, and to court.
 Google agreed to a settlement, but the so-called settlement hasn't been settled and seems to morph into new complications daily.
 The Department of Justice ruled on September 18 that the settlement is flawed and all sides need to return to the table.